linode/docs/docs/guides/uptime/best-practices/lassie-shutdown-watchdog/index.md

 ## File System Corruption

-In some cases, unintended shutdowns can cause file system corruption on a Compute Instance.
+In some cases, unexpected shutdowns can cause file system corruption on a Compute Instance.
 If an error message, such as the one below, appears within your console logs, your file system may be corrupt or otherwise in an inconsistent state.

     /dev/sda: UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY.